RISE-UNIBAS/bildersammlung-buddhismus-public/archive/README.md

 - Allowed values for the mandatory field `Image format`: A4, A5, A6, A7
 - Take the smallest fitting value if no exact fit is given.

+## Physically archiving folders

+Instructions are given for a single folder.

+### Prerequisites

+- Latex gloves or similar
+- Archiving materials (Archivbox, Jurismappen, Archivmappen, Fotomappen)
+- Soft pencil (B3 or higher) and eraser
+- Work station where you can put the folder, archiving materials, and you can see your PC screen

+### Preparation

+- Clean your working surface and your hands
+- Open `/archive/archivordnung.tpy` on your PC and navigate to the folder in question
+- Make ready required archiving materials

+### Workflow

+- For Jurismappen, Archivmappen add ID on front top right corner
+- Add item ID
+  - to the top right corner back if back is empty
+  - on top right corner
+  - elsewhere

+####

 ## To dos